Brxdl3y/Afya-Bora-Network-lab/README.md

 ✅AAA local authentication with encrypted passwords.

-Port security on access ports (sticky MACs, violation shutdown).
+✅Port security on access ports (sticky MACs, violation shutdown).

-ACLs to control inter-department communication.
+✅ACLs to control inter-department communication.

-OSPF MD5 authentication to prevent rogue routing updates.
+✅OSPF MD5 authentication to prevent rogue routing updates.

 It’s designed to show that I can handle both **small-scale clinics and enterprise-level networks** with equal sophistication.